tw-aws-d2e/databricks-aws-datamesh-starterkit/README.md

 databricks secrets create-scope <scope-name>
 databricks secrets put-secret <scope-name> api_key
 ```
+  5. In the second block of `src/publish_datamesh_manager.ipnb`, replace `"datamesh_manager"` with the name of the secret you just created.
 ### 3. Replace workspace urls
 Replace the host urls and email notification settings with your own workspace url and email in `databricks.yml`, `dataproduct.yml`, and `datacontract.yml`.